This article will help you:

-NOTE: When you preview the email, you’ll see the email address that will be used to send the email at the top of the preview screen.
-To change this email, have your admin go to the Account Settings section and change the Adverse action email.
+When you preview the email, you’ll see the adverse action email address that will be used to send the email at the top of the preview screen.

 During the waiting period, the candidate can reach out to Checkr directly to dispute the accuracy of their background check report.
-Candidates may also reach out to you to provide evidence of rehabilitation or additional information to consider.
-If the candidate does not dispute the report with Checkr during this time, then the post-Adverse Action Notice will be sent automatically.
+Candidates can also contact you to provide evidence of rehabilitation or additional information to consider.
+If the candidate does not dispute the report with Checkr during this time, then the post-adverse action notice will be sent automatically.

-By default, Checkr’s waiting period is set to 7 calendar days, and the system will change this if a longer waiting period is necessary under applicable law.
+By default, Checkr’s waiting period is set to 7 calendar days, and Checkr's system will modify this waiting period as necessary under applicable law.
 For example, the city of Philadelphia requires a 10-day waiting period.
-If the candidate does not respond within that period of time, Checkr will automatically send a post-adverse notification (also known as an Adverse Action Notification).
+Additionally, Checkr clients can increase the number of days from 7 should they wish (although 7 days is the minimum).
+If the candidate does not respond within that period of time, Checkr will automatically send a post-adverse notification to the candidate on your behalf (also known as an adverse action notification).

 The FCRA does not define a set number of days for the waiting period, but does mandate a “reasonable waiting period.”
 This waiting period allows candidates to receive the notice, review the background report, and dispute it if the information is incorrect.
 Most companies provide at least 5 business days or 7 calendar days to give the candidate opportunity to respond.

-In 2012, the Equal Employment Opportunity Commission (EEOC) issued guidelines advising employers to consider the specifics of each candidate who may be denied employment based on a background check.
+In 2012, the Equal Employment Opportunity Commission (EEOC) issued guidelines advising employers to consider the specifics of each candidate who might be denied employment based on a background check.

 Namely, you should consider:

 - The nature and gravity of the offense or conduct

 - The time that has passed since the offense, conduct and/or completion of the sentence

 - The nature of the job held or sought